 The options editable in the General section are as follows:

-- Metric - Open a menu of available metric types.
-This will set the default metric used throughout the UI when editing the document (local metric choices may apply).
+- Units - Open a menu of available units.
+This will set the default units used throughout the UI when editing the document (local unit choices may apply).

-- Ruler - Open a menu of metric types, to select the metric used in the document ruler.
+- Ruler - Open a menu of units, to select the unit used in the document ruler.
 The document ruler is displayed horizontally and vertically in a document view if the Show Ruler option of the View menu is enabled.

 - Resolution - Edit the default document level resolutions in pixels per inch.
 This resolution value is used in as a default value when flattening a vector object into an image, and in pixel preview mode.